jbakse/site_builder/content/3D/index.md

 The [OpenSCAD Manual](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/The_OpenSCAD_Language) describes OpenSCAD as a [functional](https://en.wikipedia.org/wiki/Functional_programming) programming language.
 One could also generally refer to OpenSCAD as a [declarative](https://en.wikipedia.org/wiki/Declarative_programming) language.
 In contrast to JavaScript, C, and Processing, it is not an [imperative](https://en.wikipedia.org/wiki/Imperative_programming) or [procedural](https://en.wikipedia.org/wiki/Procedural_programming) language.

 Classifying programming languages by paradigm is tricky in practice.
-The boundaries of paradigms are not always clear, different paradigms have different primary concerns and may be orthogonal to each other, and many languages support multiple paradigms.
+The boundaries of paradigms are not always clear.
+Different paradigms have different primary concerns and may be orthogonal to each other, and many languages support multiple paradigms.